 Mesaton and Universal Game Computer

-In the 1970s, the video game industry was just beginning to take shape globally, with projects and consoles seeking to capture gamers' imaginations in a new and fascinating world.
-While big names like Atari began to emerge on the international scene, some initiatives were developing in Italy too.
+In the 70s, the video game industry was just starting to take shape globally, with projects and consoles trying to capture the imagination of the players in a new and fascinating world.
+While big names like Atari began to emerge on the international scene, some initiatives were also being developed in Italy.
 Two of these were the Mesaton and the Universal Game Computer.
 Andrea Contato talks to us about it, in a conference recorded on the occasion of Varese Retrocomputing 2023.

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.